Appropriate Use of Computer Workstations

 Kennedy-King College Library has a large collection to help answer factual questions on the spot.
 Reference books include encyclopedias, dictionaries, statistics, atlases, and critical and informational resources in many subjects.
 The librarian on duty at the Reference Desk is available to help you find the appropriate reference book to help answer your question(s).
 The Library also has online, or electronic, reference sources that the librarian can assist you with.

-Circulating books (indicated by "Stacks" in the Online Catalog) may be checked out by the staff at the Circulation Desk by presenting a current student ID.
+Circulating books (indicated by "Stacks" in the Online Catalog) may be checked out by the staff at the Circulation Desk by presenting a current student ID or current photo ID (ex: State ID).
 You may check out five books at once.
 The loan period is two weeks; books may be renewed before the due date, one time for an additional two weeks.
 When the Library is open, books can be returned to staff at the Circulation Desk.

 Print cards are only for Printing and must be purchased at various print card kiosks around campus.
 There is a kiosk available in the library to the left of the front door when entering the library.
-At least $1.00 is needed to acquire a print card in which the card comes preloaded with $ .50.
+At least $1.00 is needed to acquire a print card in which the card comes preloaded with $0.50.
 Print cards are required when printing.
+Printing is $0.05 per page.
+Printing is only in black&white.

 There are two designated print-only computers located in front of the circulation desk for students who need to only print.